Friendship meets me in the parking lot.

 On the trail, we talk of another book, The Pursuit of Endurance,

-which he read recently and our common connection listened to
+which he read recently and to which our common connection listened

 as she set a fastest known time for the Northville-Placid Trail.